klaasnotfound/epex-spot-forecast/README.md

 - EPEX Market data comes from the [energy-charts.info](https://energy-charts.info/) portal run by Fraunhofer ISE.
 - Weather forecast data is sourced from the [OpenMeteo API](https://open-meteo.com/).

-_Note_: Both APIs provide generous free tiers for non-commercial use and data for different geographic regions; we focus on Germany alone.
+_Note_: Both APIs provide generous free tiers for non-commercial use and data for different geographic regions.
+Here, we focus on Germany alone.

 ### Setup